Tunnelblick VPN Configurations Details

 Unless specified otherwise in an Info.plist, when a Configuration is installed the user will be asked whether the Configuration is to be shared or private (for only that user).
 Configurations to be shared are copied to

-When Tunnelblick is installed by double-clicking a Tunnelblick.app that is not in /Applications, all .tblk Configurations in the "auto-install" and ".auto-install" folders that are in the same folder that contains the Tunnelblick.app being installed are installed (subject to CFBundleIdentifier Conflicts and Name Conflicts During Installation).
+When Tunnelblick is installed by Control-clicking a Tunnelblick.app that is not in /Applications and clicking "Open", all .tblk Configurations in the "auto-install" and ".auto-install" folders that are in the same folder that contains the Tunnelblick.app being installed are installed (subject to CFBundleIdentifier Conflicts and Name Conflicts During Installation).

 The "auto-install" and ".auto-install" folders can also contain a file named "preferences.plist".
 It may contain a "set-only-if-not-present" key and/or a "always-set" key.
 The value for each key should be a dictionary containing preferences to be set under the specified conditions.